 How to Dispose of Paint

 Since Lowe’s doesn’t take or recycle paint, we’re providing some tips on how to properly dispose of paint by paint type.
-For more on how to store and dispose of paint, you can check out the Lowe’s website.

 Note: As an alternative to disposing of old paint, you may want to check with a local charitable organization to see if accepts paint donations.
 Places like community centers, shelters, churches, and other nonprofits might welcome your old paint for future projects.